SamuelDesign928/Data-Entry/README.md

 ## CSV Format
 The CSV file should have the following headers in the first row:
 This is required for the script to work properly.
 The script assumes that the `ID` column is numeric and is incremented automatically with each new member.
+It is also important to have a line space below the csv.
-The attached csv file has the correct format
+The attached csv file has the correct format.

 ### Example CSV format:
 ```csv